MarcHoutreille/ASBL-Feriadart/README.md

 2. The second section gives info about the upcoming event with a picture of the poster of the event.
 If you click the button 'Learn More' you can get more info about that event.
 When the event is open to subsription you can subscribe, meaning create an artistpage, give more info about yourself as an artist and upload up to 5 pictures for your personal artistpage.
-On the eventpage there is also a button 'view artist' where you can have a look at all the artist who are already subscribed to that particular event.
+On the eventpage there is also a button 'view artists' where you can have a look at all the artists who are already subscribed to that particular event.

 <br>